AMD MI300A講習会

 Please complete your participation registration via the link below.

-*Registration is free, and the fee for the reception on August 29 will be 7,000 JPY.
+*Registration is free, and the fee for the Networking & Bilateral Dialogue Sessions on August 29 will be 7,000 JPY for non-students: 5,000 JPY, students: 3,000 JPY.

 *Please prepare your own Expo admission ticket for participation on August 30.